Skyline969/ScanAndBan/README.md

 * app_name - The name of the app you created above.
 * app_id - The client ID of the app you created above.
 * app_secret - The client secret of the app you created above.
 * url_blacklist - An array of URLs/partial URLs you want to action on.
 These are processed as regular expressions, so by default if you just specify a domain such as "google.com" it will action on **ANY URL containing that anywhere in it.
 If you add a word to the blacklist, it will action on ANY URL containing that word.** You have been warned.
-Action is taken on the redirected URL, not the original.
-If someone posts a URL to myredirector.com which redirects to mysketchysite.com, you would want to configure mysketchysite.com in the blacklist, not myredirector.com.
 * blacklist_remove - Whether posts containing URLs matching the blacklist should be removed.
 * mark_as_spam - Whether removed posts should be marked as spam.
 Doing so will prevent future links using that URL from even being allowed.
 * blacklist_ban - Whether the user who posted the link should be banned.